colonial-heritage/colonial-collections/docs/components.md

 You can write generic components as *compound components* with a *dot notation*.

-Writing components in little parts that work together to accomplish one task is called compound components.
+Components divided into little parts that work together to accomplish one task are called compound components.
 You can read about compound components here:

 - https://betterprogramming.pub/compound-component-design-pattern-in-react-34b50e32dea0